jesse-d-marder/regression-project/README.md

 ### Initial Questions and Hypotheses

 1. Does the number of bathrooms affect the home's tax value?
+    - I suspect a greater number would increase the tax value
 2. Does the number of bedrooms affect the home's tax value?
+    - I suspect a greater number would increase the tax value
 3. Does the square footage of the home affect tax value?
+    - Larger homes are probably more valuable
+4. Does the home's age affect the home's tax value?
+    - I suspect older homes are less valuable but then again there are some historic homes that could be more valuable.
+5. How much does the location of the home affect home value?
+    - I suspect this is a key driver.
+With this dataset I only have county data but believe more localized neighborhood data is important.
-4. Does the ratio of bedrooms to bathroooms have any effect on tax value?
+6. Does the ratio of bedrooms to bathroooms have any effect on tax value?
+    - I'm not sure if this would have a very strong effect, but worth checking
-5. Does whether a home includes a pool or garage have a significant effect on the home's tax value?
+7. Does whether a home includes a pool or garage have a significant effect on the home's tax value?
-6. How much does the location of the home affect home value?
+    - Having these additional features should increase the home's value
-7. Does the home's living space, defined as the square footage not including bathrooms and bedrooms, affect the home's tax value?
+8. Does the home's living space, defined as the square footage not including bathrooms and bedrooms, affect the home's tax value?
-8. Does the home's age affect the home's tax value?
+    - More living space is likely more valuable

 ### Data Dictionary